-Into the ’60s, I was still not of a frame of mind that we were not only making music, we were making history.
-But I did recognize the impact because acts were going all over the world at that time.
+Into the ’60s, I was still not of a frame of mind that we were not only making music, we were making HISTORY.

 – Smokey Robinson

 As mentioned numerous times already, the 1960s are the most critically acclaimed decade.
 Or, in other words: